alters-mit/magnebot/README.md

 At a low level, the Magnebot is driven by robotics commands such as set_revolute_target, which will turn a revolute drive.
 The high-level API combines the low-level commands into "actions", such as `grasp(target_object)` or `move_by(distance)`.

+The Magnebot API supports both single-agent and multi-agent simulations.

 <img src="https://raw.githubusercontent.com/alters-mit/magnebot/main/doc/images/reach_high.gif" />

 # Requirements